What is Nature Photography or being a Nature Photographer? It may surprise you.

 Nature Photography is a genre of photography which depicts elements of the natural world in a photographic process which can be broken down into speciality fields.

-That is to say, within the nature photography genre, you as a nature photographer could specialize in any of the following sub genres and yet not practice or be skilled any of the others areas;
+That is to say, within the nature photography genre, you as a nature photographer could specialize in any of the following sub genres and yet not practice or be skilled in any of the others areas;

 Generalist Nature Photographer